Local organization raising heat stroke awareness

 BENTONVILLE, Ark.
-(KNWA) — A Northwest Arkansas group is raising awareness about heat strokes after a high school student in Joplin, Missouri died after collapsing during football practice.
+(KFTA) — A Northwest Arkansas group is raising awareness about heat strokes after a high school student in Joplin, Missouri died after collapsing during football practice.

 The Kendrick Fincher Hydration for Life organization was created after the death of Kendrick Fincher who died from a heat stroke during football practice in 1995.